Masaki, Takaaki. “The Political Economy of Aid Allocation in Africa: Evidence from Zambia.” Forthcoming at African Studies Review.

 Lagged explanatory variables are commonly used in political science in response to endogeneity concerns in observational data.
 There exist surprisingly few formal analyses or theoretical results, however, that establish whether lagged explanatory variables are effective in surmounting endogeneity concerns and, if so, under what conditions.
 We show that lagging explanatory variables as a response to endogeneity moves the channel through which endogeneity biases parameter estimates, supplementing a “selection on observables” assumption with an equally untestable “no dynamics among unobservables” assumption.
 We build our argument intuitively using directed acyclic graphs and then provide analytical results on the bias of lag identification in a simple linear regression framework.
 We then use Monte Carlo simulations to show how, even under favorable conditions, lag identification leads to incorrect inferences.
 We conclude by specifying the conditions under which lagged explanatory variables are appropriate responses to endogeneity concerns.

 Masaki, Takaaki.
 2016.
 “Don’t Jettison the General Error Correction Model Just Yet: A Practical Guide to Avoiding Spurious Regression with the GECM” (with Peter Enns, Nathan Kelly and Patrick Wohlfarth).
 Research and Politics 3(2): 1-13.
+[Replication Code]

 In a recent issue of Political Analysis, Grant and Lebo authored two articles that forcefully argue against the use of the general error correction model (GECM) in nearly all time series applications of political data.
 We reconsider Grant and Lebo’s simulation results based on five common time series data scenarios.
 We show that Grant and Lebo’s simulations (as well as our own additional simulations) suggest the GECM performs quite well across these five data scenarios common in political science.
 The evidence shows that the problems Grant and Lebo highlight are almost exclusively the result of either incorrect applications of the GECM or the incorrect interpretation of results.
 Based on the prevailing evidence, we contend the GECM will often be a suitable model choice if implemented properly, and we offer practical advice on its use in applied settings.